PrzemyslawKlys/NDceRpc/README.md

 ### Implementation considerations

 #### Errors
-RPC frovides 32 bit error values to identify communication and server errors leaving us to choose what means to use to propagate meaningfull service errors.
+RPC provides 32 bit error values to identify communication and server errors leaving us to choose what means to use to propagate meaningful service errors.
 COM uses composite error codes for own and user specified errors represented as 32 bit value.
 Also COM provides means to propagate detailed error information using specific COM interfaces implemented.
-In this solution error propagation approach similar to SOAP faults was choosen, tuned to work well with C# and C++.
+In this solution error propagation approach similar to SOAP faults was chosen, tuned to work well with C# and C++.

 #### Operations encoding
 WCF uses string method names to identify operations allover stack.
 WCF can encode this strings to numbers when creating message.
 WCF approach takes time in runtime.
-Appraoch choosen here to use numbers to identify operations everywhere.
+Approach chosen here to use numbers to identify operations everywhere.

 #### Message size
 Small messages are possible (e.g. less then 256 bytes size), e.g. next operation `Subscribe("GOOG, MSFT","EARNINGS,PRICE",new byte[]{100,200,300})` on the wire is as small as possible.
 ASCII chars in messages are possible.

 #### Languages
 C like language are main target of development (C++,C#).
-But undrelying technologies are not limited to these only.
+But underlying technologies are not limited to these only.

 #### Runtime
-Possibily to precompile serializers/proxy/stub is must for start up and performance reasons for local communications, hence things that WCF provides should not be copied if make precompilation hard.
+Possibly to precompile serializers/proxy/stub is must for start up and performance reasons for local communications, hence things that WCF provides should not be copied if make precompilation hard.

 ### TODO:
 * Use NRefactory to generate code from WCF interfaces code during compilations to speed up start up
 * Generate C++ from CS based IDL - WCF contacts.
-* Make convetional interface generation (no WCF attributes used).
+* Make conventional interface generation (no WCF attributes used).
 * Do not use System.ServiceModel.dll, copy and paste Mono WCF attributes into code (Dismiss not related parts - e.g. SOAP
 * Try IKVM.Emit to generate in runtime (better API and potentially faster)
 * Use Mono WCF tests
 * Use Mono WCF code more
 * Add WCF tests, pull back to mono
 * Add callback and async IDL generated structs in C#
-* Add IDL parser (use one of open soruce DceRpc implementations yacc lexx defitions, F# lexx and yacc)
+* Add IDL parser (use one of open source DceRpc implementations yacc lexx definitions, F# lexx and yacc)
 * Investigate [user_marshal] to integrate protobuf into IDL.
-* Make behave like WCF with different encodings, serilizers(Thrift) and marshalers (NRD, BinaryDataContract), BSON, Fast XML, ASN, what exists at least for C# and C++ on Mono/.NET Unix/Windows.
+* Make behave like WCF with different encodings, serializers(Thrift) and marshalers (NRD, BinaryDataContract), BSON, Fast XML, ASN, what exists at least for C# and C++ on Mono/.NET Unix/Windows.
-* Support SyncrhonizationContext of callback, "ref" params, Task/event based asycn
+* Support SyncrhonizationContext of callback, "ref" params, Task/event based async
 * Add some another Binary serializer compatible with C++ (e.g. Thrift).
-* Improve start perfomance
+* Improve start performance
-* Improve runtime prefromace
+* Improve runtime performance
-* Ensure that thowing exception in one way operation (in worker thread) does not crashes processes and behaves like WCF.
+* Ensure that throwing exception in one way operation (in worker thread) does not crashes processes and behaves like WCF.
 * Ensure that error description can be handled by native code.
-* Do not copy message twice, use header and contat
+* Do not copy message twice, use header and concat
 * Add Alpc transport to WCF.
 * Add Domain Socket to WCF in UNIX